saran887/Aerele-Inventory/README.md

 ## Output

-Screenshots of the application are provided in the `output` folder:
+Screenshots of the application are provided in the `output` folder.

-- Location.png
-- Product Movement.png
+- locations.png
-- Product-Before.png
+- movements.png
-- Product.png
+- products.png
-- Report.png
+- report.png

-These images demonstrate the UI and features of the application.
+These images demonstrate the current UI and features of the application as of the latest version.